-Joey Hendrickson is a creative entrepreneur and business consultant who has built strategies for US artists, music venues, startups, fashion companies, non profits, restaurants, and music festivals around the country.
-In technology, Joey worked in digital innovation in the medical and consumer product goods industries, including consulting on blockchain, product lifecycle management, IoT, and surgical robotics for the largest medical company in the world.
-After founding the Columbus Music Commission, Columbus Songwriters Association, two non-profits that partner with the City of Columbus to support entertainment and economic development through the arts, Joey regularly collaborates with a global community in the music and creative industries.
-He recently patented and launched Smart Sound and mobile technology that's being tested in Columbus, Ohio.
-As a speaker, Joey has presented ideas and seminars through UNESCO, SXSW, Canadian Music Week, World Music Expo, Fashion Meets Music Festival, Warsaw Music Export Conference, The Ohio State University, Capital University, Hilliard City Schools, and more.
-His work has been featured in Billboard, Viewpoints on Innovation, NPR, Examiner, Columbus CEO, Business First, Music Canada, Columbus Underground & other publications.
-As a songwriter, Joey has performed over 1000 shows and shared the stage with 21 Pilots, Josh Krajcik (X Factor), Chris Jamison (The Voice), Maxwell Hughes (The Lumineers), and worked with composers Christopher Tyng (Futurama, Suits), Felix Weber (Toni Braxton, Chaka Khan), Brady Barnett (Rascal Flatts, Justin Timberlake), and Brian Lucey (Black Keys, Beck). *To support impact, all strategy calls over 30 minutes will include call notes, custom planning, or follow up recommendations delivered via email.
+Joey Hendrickson is a creative entrepreneur and consultant who has built marketing strategies for US artists, music venues, startups, fashion companies, music festivals, restaurants, and non-profit organizations around the world.
+In technology, Joey worked in digital innovation in the medical and consumer product goods industries, including build new product capabilities with IoT, data capabilities with blockchain, product lifecycle management and intelligence systems, and surgical robotics for the largest medical device company in the world.
+In entertainment, after founding Columbus Music Commission, Columbus Songwriters Association, two non-profits that partner with the City of Columbus and arts ecosystem in Ohio, to support entertainment and economic development through the arts, Joey collaborates with a global UNESCO community of leaders in music, arts, and creative industries.
+Through a combination of the above, Joey recently patented and launched a mobile IoT technology that's being tested for socially distanced entertainment solutions in Columbus, Ohio.
+As a speaker, Joey has presented ideas and seminars through UNESCO, SXSW, TechStars, IGF, CMWs, World Music Expo, Warsaw Music Export Conference, The Ohio State University, Capital University, McVay Innovation Learning Center, and more.
+His work has been featured in Billboard, Viewpoints on Innovation, NPR, Examiner, Columbus CEO, Business First, Music Canada, Kingston Gleaner & other publications.
+As a songwriter, Joey has performed over 1000 shows and shared the stage with 21 Pilots, Chris Jamison (The Voice), Maxwell Hughes (The Lumineers), and works today with composer Christopher Tyng (Futurama, Suits, The Simpsons) on music for a unique AR/VR activation that will be featured in music festivals globally. *To support impact, all strategy calls over 40 minutes will include call notes, custom planning, or follow up recommendations delivered via email.

 Before you launch your first product: